NaiveWang/NaiveWang.github.io/index.md

 Hi everyone!
-I have shifted from obsolete ratebeer to the more laypeople-friendly platform [untapped](https://untappd.com/user/elvinw), add me if you are also a beer enthusiastic!
+I have shifted from obsolete ratebeer to the more laypeople-friendly platform [untapped](https://untappd.com/user/elvinw), add me if you are also a beer enthusiast!

 > [*nervous doggo*](https://www.youtube.com/watch?v=PTQzCmzH2UM)